Electronic Law Library

 - Law Trove contains more than 200 law textbooks that have been published by Oxford University Press, one of the leading publishers of legal educational materials.
 Getting started booklet.

 - XpertHR offers more than 24,000 articles, along with an employment law reference manual.
 It also includes material from Lexis Nexis and Butterworth’s.
 Journals covered include: IRS Employment Trends, Industrial Relations, Legal Information Bulletin and Pay and Benefit Bulletin.
 It will be of use to students studying employment law.
+To access off campus, click on the link and choose Edge Hill University from the drop down list.
+Click on Select.
+An Edge Hill login screen will appear and you should type in your university credentials.

 Newspapers can be a useful way of keeping up to date with current affairs or recent events.
 Daily newspapers can be found in Catalyst, in the area underneath the main staircase.
 The last 30 days’ worth are kept on the second floor in the Journals collection.
 Newspaper archives usually contain issues which are less recent and which are useful for finding articles of a more historical interest.